 There are some GMs that are willing to share their training schedules and give advice on when it is the most productive time to work on your game.

-Here is an approximate schedule that some GM level players use:
+Here is an approximate schedule that some GM level professional chess players use:

 6:00 am – This is a good time to wake up, if possible you can get up even earlier.
 Cold shower helps you to get ready for chess.